JujuAdams/Chatterbox/docs/3.0/reference-variables.md

 |`name` |string  |Variable to set        |
 |`value`|any     |The default value to set|

 This function sets the default value for a Chatterbox variable.
-This is equivalent to using the `<<declare>>` action in YarnScript.
+This is equivalent to using the `<<declare>>` action in ChatterScript.
 Chatterbox variables must be strings, booleans, or numbers.

-?> Whilst Chatterbox and YarnScript don't require any particular naming convention, we encourage the use of `camelCase` for variable names.
+?> Whilst Chatterbox and ChatterScript don't require any particular naming convention, we encourage the use of `camelCase` for variable names.

 &nbsp;